DakshGautam22/CodeMentor-AI/README.md

 CodeMentor AI is a full-stack, state-of-the-art AI Coding Assistant designed to enhance the developer experience.
 Inspired by premium products like Cursor, ChatGPT, and Linear, CodeMentor AI integrates a ChatGPT-style conversation workspace with an embedded Monaco Code Editor, supporting real-time code generation, line-by-line explanation, static code auditing, performant optimization, automatic documentation, and educational programming walk-throughs.

-This project is built using modern cloud-native architectures, suitable as a **Final Year Major Project** and for **Software Engineering Placement** showcases.
+This project is built using modern cloud-native architectures, suitable as a **Summer-Intern Project** and for **Software Engineering Placement** showcases.

 ---